andrei-brihac/arduino-human-benchmark/README.md

 ## Introduction

-An Arduino sequencing memory game, an implementation of [Human Benchmark Sequencing](https://humanbenchmark.com/tests/sequence).
+An Arduino sequence memory game, an implementation of [Human Benchmark - Sequence](https://humanbenchmark.com/tests/sequence).

 Initially, I wanted to implement all the games from the **Human Benchmark** site, but I stumbled into some memory limitations which forced me to compromise on design choices and code architecture.